From arriving at the festival to volunteering, take a look at our frequently asked questions...

 When and where is the festival?

-Festival of Voice 2021 takes place from Thursday 4 November to Sunday 7 November in Cardiff Bay at Wales Millennium Centre, Bute Place, Cardiff Bay, CF10 5AL.
+This year's festival takes place in autumn 2022 at Wales Millennium Centre, Bute Place, Cardiff Bay, CF10 5AL.
+More details coming soon.

 Cardiff Bay is easily accessible via bus, train, car, bike and water taxi.
 More information on how to get here.